mparno/fenics-web/source/installation/installation.rst

 Installation
 ############

 Obtaining and installing FEniCS have never been easier.
-Packages are available for Debian and Ubuntu users, and we provide a framework (`Dorsal <http://www.fenics.org/dorsal/>`_) for simple builds of FEniCS on a multitude of platforms.
+Packages are available for Debian/Ubuntu, Mac OS X and Windows users, and we provide a framework (`Dorsal <http://www.fenics.org/dorsal/>`_) for simple builds of FEniCS on a multitude of platforms.
 It is also possible to download source tarballs for all components.
 For information on accessing the development repositories, see :ref:`developer`.

 *****************